bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-28-EmbracingUvmFossiDV.md

 working with open-source tools, with the understanding that the same languages, methodologies, and tools are used in environments where the work product may not be open source.
-Companies that produce closed-source software often contribute to open-source libraries and tools that they use interanlly, and benefit from a larger community of users and developers.
+Companies that produce closed-source software often contribute to open-source libraries and tools that they use internally, and benefit from a larger community of users and developers.

 By and large, this holds true in the FOSSi community when it comes to hardware design.
 SystemVerilog and VHDL are used to capture hardware designs, with full open- and closed-source tool stacks to simulate and synthesize.
+Innovative methodologies and tools, such as CHISEL and Amaranth HDL, increase productivity while still connecting to existing tools using standard hardware description languages (HDLs).

-This consistency has been critical in fostering a sizable ecosystem of available and reusable open-source hardware designs.
+Support for standard languages and a standard design methodology has been critical in fostering a sizable ecosystem of available and reusable open-source hardware designs.
 Because these open-source hardware components use the same standard interchange formats used for closed-source development,